datastaxdevs/workshop-microservices-java/README.md

 // @Qualifier("todobackend.repo.spring-data-cassandra")
 private TodoListRepository todoRepository;
 ```

 Now we now how we will switch from one implementation to another.
-Take a look at class `TodoListRepositoryCassandraDriverImpl` implementing
+Take a look at class [`TodoListRepositoryCassandraDriverImpl`](./todobackend-cassandra/src/main/java/com/datastax/sample/repository/TodoListRepositoryCassandraDriverImpl.java) implementing the `TodoListRepository` to see how we proceed.

 **✅ Step 5f.
-Restart the application**
+Restart the application**: Use the `CTRL+C` shortcut on the terminal window to stop running the application and restart.

 **✅ Step 5g.
-Test the application connected to ASTRA.**
+Test the application connected to ASTRA.** we wil now reuse the provided clientto work with our backend API now connected to ASTRA !.

+- 💻 If your work locally : [https://www.todobackend.com/client/index.html?http://localhost:8080/api/v1/todos/](https://www.todobackend.com/client/index.html?http://localhost:8080/api/v1/todos/)

+- ☁️ If you are using gitpod `https://www.todobackend.com/client/index.html?https://8080-<your_id>.<your_region>-eu01.gitpod.io/api/v1/todos/`

 ![TodoBackendClient](https://github.com/DataStax-Academy/microservices-java-workshop-online/blob/master/z-materials/images/welldone.jpg?raw=true)